 Gladiolus can also be started early in soil.
 Fill a container with 4 to 5 inches (10-13 cm.) of potting soil.
 Press the gladiolus corm into the soil pointy side up so that only half of the corm is in the soil.

 Water the soil and gladiolus corms so that the soil is damp, but not soaked.
 Keep the soil damp while the gladiolus are indoors.

 Place the container of gladiolus corms in a location with bright, indirect light.

 Planting Sprouted Gladiolus Corms Outside

-If the sprout on the gladiolus corm is longer than 5 inches, bury the gladiolus corm 5 inches deep and allow the rest if the gladiolus sprout to poke up above the ground.
+If the sprout on the gladiolus corm is longer than 5 inches (13 cm.), bury the gladiolus corm 5 inches (13 cm.) deep and allow the rest of the gladiolus sprout to poke up above the ground.

 Starting your gladiolus corms indoors a little early is a great way to get a jump start on the season.
 By starting gladiolus indoors, you can be enjoying lovely gladiolus flowers when your neighbors still only have leaves.